Buttery Sweet Potato Casserole

 Directions

 Begin by peeling and cubing the sweet potatoes.
 Bring a stockpot of water to boil with a generous helping of salt.
 Add the peeled and cubed sweet potatoes.
 Boil until fork tender.
-When ready, drain and place the cubed sweet potatoes into the bowl of a mixer.
-Or large mixing bowl to mash by hand.
+When ready, drain water and place the cubed sweet potatoes into the bowl of a stand mixer.
+Or a large mixing bowl to mash by hand.
 Use the paddle attachment to begin mashing the potatoes or use a potato masher to mash them in a bowl.
-In another bowl mix the eggs, brown sugar, butter, cream and salt.

 Add the mixture into the mixing bowl with the sweet potatoes.
 Mix until completely incorporated.
+The mixture will resemble orange mashed potatoes.

 Pour the sweet potato mixture into an awaiting greased baking dish.